donkevlar/Bookshelf-Traveller/README.md

 ### Alternative Packages
 Audio-only packages have been deprecated.
 Please use the environmental variables to modify how you would like your bot to function.
-### Screenshots
-Below are a few examples of the commands shown above.
-Note: images are subject to change, or can become outdated as the project is very much active.

 ## Features